 In such circumstances, I try to focus on core temperature management and sound choices.
 In regards to the latter, I find it helpful to put myself in the role of “objective observer” rather than “subjective participant.”
 In other words, take emotion out of the decision making process.
 Admittedly, this is sometimes easier in theory than it is in practice, however, in my opinion it represents one of the most important, as well as most overlooked, wilderness skills that a hiker can develop.
 Click here to learn about Cam Honan’s tips.

 Editor’s note: Hyperlite Mountain Gear also sells Dyneema® Repair Kits (formerly Cuben Fiber Repair Kits) which we recommend for patching a hole in a Hyperlite Mountain Gear backpack or tarp/shelter.
 By using the Dyneema® tape, you maintain the strength of the pack because you are using the same lightweight, ripstop and waterproof fabric as the pack itself.
 To properly use one of these kits to repair a pack or shelter, follow the same instructions as below, but don’t complete the third step.
 The powerful adhesive on the back of the tape means that the Seam Grip is not necessary, saving you a step and a sticky mess.
-If you do not have a Hyperlite Mountain Gear Repair Kit, we recommend that you follow the steps outlined by Chris Atwood.
+If you can’t get your hands on a Hyperlite Mountain Gear Repair Kit, we recommend that you follow these directions on how to patch a backpack written by Chris Atwood.